Budapest’s most Popular Thermal Baths

 Palatinus bath

-Go early on very hot days, at weekends, or in school holidays.
+Go early on very hot days, weekends, or school holidays.
 Daily 9am–7pm May 1–Aug 31.
 Ft 3.000 for all day on weekdays with locker.
-Cheaper tickets available for shorter times.
+Cheaper tickets are available for shorter times.
 Bus: 26 to Palatinus strand.

 Rudas Baths

-Rudas Baths (Rudas Fürdő) is close to the Erzsébet Bridge, on the Buda side, is the second oldest of Budapest’s classic Turkish baths, built in the 16th century.
-These baths are for men only every day, except Tuesdays during the day or Friday and Saturday nights at 11pm.
+Rudas Baths (Rudas Fürdő) is close to the Erzsébet Bridge, on the Buda side, and is the second oldest of Budapest’s classic Turkish baths, built in the 16th century.
+These baths are for men only every day, except Tuesdays during the day or Friday and Saturday nights at 11 pm.
 This is a new phenomenon, which started after the bath reopened after a year’s remodeling in 2007.

 Rudas Baths